 Other Safety Wear

-Because of the severity of possible injuries from a motorcycle accident, there are other ways to protect yourself.
+There are other ways to protect yourself because of the severity of possible injuries from a motorcycle accident.
 Additional gear can be worn to protect motorcyclists in the event of a crash and reduce the risk of injury.
 This includes:

-While it is more dangerous to not wear a helmet than to wear one, many believe that it should be their personal choice and responsibility when it comes to making this decision and the possible consequences.
+While it is more dangerous not to wear a helmet than to wear one, many believe it should be their personal choice and responsibility to make this decision and the possible consequences.

 Contact our firm at (800) 351-3008 if you were involved in a motorcycle accident and would like to discuss your case.